rslifka/vault-zero/README.md

 ### Q: How long did this take?

-A: The first commit was August, 2021 - starting without knowledge of app development nor the languages and technologies associated with them.
+A: The first commit was August, 2021 - starting without knowledge of app development nor the languages and technologies required.

 ### Q: Could you open-source it?